-1 Goal Name Homeless Assistance Goal Description Persons experiencing homelessness are Austin's most vulnerable population and therefore are a high priority for the Consolidated Plan.
+1 Goal Name Homeless Assistance

+Goal Description Persons experiencing homelessness are Austin's most vulnerable population and therefore are a high priority for the Consolidated Plan.
 This decision was made based on feedback from the public process, including stakeholder meetings that included homeless needs providers, public hearings, and the Consolidated Plan survey.
 Homeless Assistance provides services to persons experiencing homelessness, persons living with HIV/AIDS, victims of domestic violence, persons experiencing mental illness, unaccompanied youth, persons with chronic substance abuse, and veterans.

-2 Goal Name Special Needs Assistance Goal Description Special Needs activities will assist low- to moderate-income Austinites by providing mental health services for at-risk youth, childcare services, and services for seniors.
+2 Goal Name Special Needs Assistance

+Goal Description Special Needs activities will assist low- to moderate-income Austinites by providing mental health services for at-risk youth, childcare services, and services for seniors.
 This decision was made based on feedback from the public process, including stakeholder meetings that included homeless and special needs providers, public hearings, and the Consolidated Plan survey.

-3 Goal Name Renter Assistance Goal Description The City of Austin's update of the 2019 Comprehensive Housing Market Analysis identifies the need for affordable rental housing in Austin.
+3 Goal Name Renter Assistance

+Goal Description The City of Austin's update of the 2019 Comprehensive Housing Market Analysis identifies the need for affordable rental housing in Austin.
 This analysis was echoed in every aspect of the public input process from service providers, government partners, policy makers, and community members.
 Renter Assistance, therefore, is a high priority for the City.
 Renter Assistance activities will provide supports that can make rent more affordable, as well as tenants' rights services, and financial assistance for necessary rehabilitation to make rental units accessible.

-4 Goal Name Homebuyer Assistance Goal Description The City identified assistance to homebuyers as a high priority in the Consolidated Plan.
+4 Goal Name Homebuyer Assistance

+Goal Description The City identified assistance to homebuyers as a high priority in the Consolidated Plan.
 The 2019 Housing Market Analysis illustrates the difficulty for low- to moderate-income households to transition from renting to buying a home with the rising real estate market in Austin.
 Homebuyer Assistance provides counseling to renters wishing to become homebuyers.
 This category includes the Down Payment Assistance program, which offers loans to qualifying low- and moderate-income homebuyers to help them buy their first home.
 5 Goal Name Homeowner Assistance Goal Description Preserving the safety and livability of the housing of low-income homeowners, allowing owners to stay in their homes, improving the City's aging housing stock, and repairing homes for existing homeowners were highlighted as high priority needs by stakeholders and community members.
 Homeowner assistance is a high priority in the Consolidated Plan.
 6 Goal Name Housing Development Assistance Goal Description The need for affordable housing for low- to moderate-income renters, including special needs populations, and homebuyers, was reflected in the 2019 Housing Market Analysis and public input received from the community.
 The City's main tool to create affordable housing is through financing to nonprofit and for-profit developers.
 In addition, the City encourages the development of affordable housing through developer incentives.
 The City has established Housing Development Assistance as a high priority for the Consolidated Plan.
-7 Goal Name Other Community Development Goal Description Other Community Development Assistance includes activities that provide capacity building for nonprofit organizations that are focused on affordable housing development and workforce development, as well as support for small business development.
+7 Goal Name including special needs populations, and homebuyers, was reflected in the 2019 Housing Market Analysis and public input received from the community.
+The City's main tool to create affordable housing is through financing to nonprofit and for-profit developers.
+In addition, the City encourages the development of affordable housing through developer incentives.
+The City has established Housing Development Assistance as a